pixelated/pixelated-user-agent/README.md

  (user-agent-venv)vagrant@jessie:/vagrant/service$ ./go functional
 ```

-You're all set!
-Happy hacking!
+11. You're all set!
+We've prepared [a couple of issues labeled "Beginner"](https://github.com/pixelated/pixelated-user-agent/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3ABeginners+) that are a good place to dive into the project.
+Happy Hacking!

 # Further Notes